-Even the sturdiest foundation shakes when a crazy delusion tries to seep its way through the cracks to the support beams holding everything together.
-I’m not saying that I believe my boyfriend would ever betray me in the form of infidelity because that’s not the person he is, but it has to make you wonder.
+Even the strongest bond can break when a crazy delusion tests its strength.
+I’m not saying I believe my boyfriend would ever cheat on me because that’s not who he is, but it makes you wonder.
 Why would I have a dream like this?
-What sparks our dreams?
-Everyone seems to have their own opinion, but there is one commonality – they’re beyond our locus of control.
-Did I have this dream because of my trust issues in past relationships?
-Do I secretly worry that my boyfriend will find someone better and not have the courage to tell me the truth?
-Of course not, but it’s hard to identify why nightmares are served up on our dream platters on certain occasions.
+What sparks dreams?
+Everyone has their own opinion, but there’s one commonality – dreams are beyond our control.
+Did I have this dream because of trust issues in past relationships?
+Do I secretly worry that he’ll find someone better and not have the guts to tell me?
+Of course not, which is why it’s best to drop it.
 I hope I sleep more soundly tonight.